hassio-addons/addon-ide/README.md

 You have several options to get them answered:

-- The Home Assistant [Community Forum][forum], we have a [dedicated topic][forum] on that forum regarding this repository.
+- The [Community Hass.io Add-ons Discord chat server][discord] for add-on support and feature requests.
-- The Home Assistant [Discord Chat Server][discord] for general Home Assistant discussions and questions.
+- The [Home Assistant Discord chat server][discord-ha] for general Home Assistant discussions and questions.
+- The Home Assistant [Community Forum][forum].
 - Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]

 You could also [open an issue here][issue] GitHub.